Why Campaign Tagging & Naming are Important and How To Do It Right

 If you want Google Analytics to assign the traffic source to the right Channel (one of the Acquisition reports, that groups all traffic sources) – check the Default Channel definitions.
 If it does not fit you, you can always create a Custom Channel Grouping.

-For campaign name values I usually use PascalCase (first letter of each word is capitalized, no empty spaces.
+For campaign name values I usually use PascalCase (the first letter of each word is capitalized, with no empty spaces.
 E.g., LongCampaignName) with UPPERCASE for the abbreviations (e.g., SEO, GDN, US, UK).
-Safer option would be to use lowercase of all, I just prefer to do it as described.
+A safer option would be to use lowercase of all, I just prefer to do it as described.

 Campaign names then would look like: